Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: RESULTS

 Even in the presence of phase instability and a non-state-selective setup, PEAC allows one to estimate the differential phase $\theta$, and thus $a_\ext$.
-We emphasise that no phase can be extracted from a single histogram; however, by considering multiple times $T$, the collapse of the amplitude $\amp_\all$ enables the extraction of the phase.
+We emphasise that phase information cannot be extracted from a single histogram when the intrinsic PDF parameters are not independently known; however, by considering multiple times $T$, the collapse of the amplitude $\amp_\all$ enables the extraction of the phase.
 For comparison, as we have direct access to $\lambda_\mf$ from SG population measurements, we directly obtain $\lambda_0=\qty{0.39 (6)}{}$, $\lambda_{-1}=\qty{0.21 (3)}{}$, $\lambda_{+1}=\qty{0.40 (4)}{}$, $\Delta \lambda =0.19(5)$, and $\amp_0=\qty{0.83 (1)}{}$, averaged over all $T$ values.
+These measured populations vary with every experimental realisation and are unknown, if no state-selective detection is performed.
+While there are drifts on longer timescales, the population mixture appears constant within experimental uncertainties on the timescale of the performed experiments.
 Here, $\amp_0$ is the average amplitude of the $\mf$ substates obtained by fitting the individual $\mf$ histograms.
 These results are in good agreement with those obtained using PEAC.

-With these values at hand, Eq.~\eqref{eq:A_all} can even be applied pointwise.
+If the populations $\lambda_\mf$ and amplitude $\amp_0$ are known, \eg{} from other, independent calibration measurements or the state preparation procedure, the differential phase can be estimated from a single set of data for a fixed interferometer time $T$, so that no control over the differential phase is necessary to implement PEAC.
+With these quantities at hand, Eq.~\eqref{eq:A_all} can be applied pointwise, so that we demonstrate PEAC in static mode in Sect.~\ref{sec:correlation}.
 Finally, we highlight that PEAC can even be applied to systems with more than three states, albeit at the cost of a richer beat structure of the amplitude $\amp_\all$ (\cf{} \mm).

 \textbf{[Cap. cont.]} The individual signals show equal amplitudes, while the amplitude of $S_\all$ is reduced due to summation of the individual $S_\mf$ with shifted phases. (\textbf{C}) The combined density plot of the histograms of $S_\all$, obtained for a scan of the interferometer time $T$, reveals the collapse and revival of the amplitude caused by the incoherent overlay of the three signals $S_\mf$.
 The black lines trace the calculated amplitude as $\pm A_\all$, parametrised by Eq.~\eqref{eq:A_all}.
+The white dashed line corresponds to the data shown in (\textbf{B}).